mroughan/latexFromExcel/README.md

   + [**exceltex.sty** a LaTeX style (in conjunction with a script) that will take part of a spreadsheet and insert it into a LaTeX document.](http://www.physik.uni-freiburg.de/~doerr/exceltex/index.en.html)

-The goal here, however, is do be able to do the latter, but a little more flexibly.
+The goal here, however, is to be able to do the latter, but a little more flexibly.
 For instance, we might want to extract columns A, B and C from the spreadsheet, and output them in the form of rows of a LaTeX table such as